Ageing: A Biophysiological Manifestation

 Following are the customary precautions that should be taken by a senior citizen:-

-Ensure regular intake of vitamins and on antioxidants.
+- Ensure regular intake of vitamins and antioxidants.

 Be a Boon and Not a Bane to the Society